 Mar 20, 2020

 Our team and strategic partners meet every Thursday at 1:00 dozens of public charter school leaders meet virtually to Inform, Connect, Guide, and Unite charter and business leaders during this time.
-We will continue to do so until we are back in school Here is the link to add to your calendar.
+We will continue to do so until we are back in school.

 Start by saving these School Leadership Community Created Resources to your DRIVE: